Last updated:

 Disabled Students' Allowance (DSA)

-DSA can help you buy any specialist equipment or support needed to meet your needs while you study.
+DSA can help pay for specialist equipment or support while you study.